caspii/casparwre.de/_posts/2023-03-03-webapp-afterlife.md

 In practice of course, it will go offline eventually.
 What are the scenarios that could cause this?

 ## "Acts of God" or infrastructure failure
 This would be things that are outside the scope of the app.
-The less specactular the failure, the more likley it is to happen.
+The less spectacular the failure, the more likely it is to happen.

-Spectacular failures include: a meteor striking the infrastructure, a nuclear war, a solar flare, a supervolcano eruption, a zombie apocalypse, ~~a global pandemic~~, or a global economic collapse.
+Spectacular failures include: a meteor striking the infrastructure, a nuclear war, a solar flare, a super-volcano eruption, a zombie apocalypse, ~~a global pandemic~~, or a global economic collapse.
 All of these are unlikely to happen.

-Less specactular would be the cloud provider going bankrupt, or the domain name registrar going out of business.
+Less spectacular would be the cloud provider going bankrupt, or the domain name registrar going out of business.
 More probable but still unlikely.

 Most likely in this department would be the cloud provider having an outage or the database getting stuck after an automatic update.

 ## App-level technical failure
 This would be a failure of the app itself due to a bug or lack of maintenance.
 I would not make the claim that my app is bug-free, but I am pretty confident that it's free of bugs that could cause it to go offline.

-The app runs on a virtual Linux server, and these can famoulsy run for years without any kind of human intervention.
+The app runs on a virtual Linux server, and these can famously run for years without any kind of human intervention.

-The likliest scenario in this department would be the database or the harddisk simply filling up.
+The likeliest scenario in this department would be the database or the harddisk simply filling up.
 This would cause the app to go offline, but it would take a long time.
 Probably years.

 ## Product failure